akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 During a rolling upgrade, sharded entities receiving traffic may be moved during @ref:[shard rebalancing](../cluster-sharding.md#shard-rebalancing), to an old or new node in the cluster, based on the pluggable allocation strategy and settings.
-When an old node is stopped the shards that were running on it may be allocated to one of the other old nodes remaining in the cluster.
+When an old node is stopped the shards that were running on it are moved to one of the other old nodes remaining in the cluster.
 See @ref[ClusterSingleton](#cluster-singleton) for a useful `ShardCoordinator` optimization.

-There are some cases when @ref:[a full cluster restart is needed](../cluster-sharding.md#rolling-upgrades).
+Some changes to sharding configuration require @ref:[a full cluster restart](../cluster-sharding.md#rolling-upgrades).

 ## Cluster Singleton